CSAA, the picture of health

 SAIC executive director Stan Martin praised the CSAA's efforts in false alarm reduction, stressing the need for more members to become involved with state alarm management committees, what he called, "a proactive attempt at a long-term fix for a long-term reduction in false alarms."

 "If you're not involved with the states," he admonished, "you need to re-engage."
-Martin also announced the creation of www.pleaserespond.com, which contains resources for alarm companies to use in educating local jurisdictions about the potential drawbacks of verified response polices.
+Martin also announced the creation of www.pleaserespond.com, which contains resources for alarm companies to use in educating local jurisdictions about the potential drawbacks of verified response policies.

 Finally, new officers were elected by unanimous vote.
 Bud Wulforst (A-1 Security) was elevated from vice president to president, Ed Bonifas (Alarm Detection Systems) from second VP to VP, Bob Bean (Alert Alarm) moved from secretary to second VP, John Lombardi (CIA Security) was promoted from assistant secretary to secretary, and Pam Petrow (Vector Security) was elected to the assistant secretary's role.
 Demers will continue as treasurer.